pranaydeeps/Ancient-Greek-BERT/README.md

 # Ancient Greek BERT

-Note: The Morphological Analysis Tagger has issues loading on some machines and gives incorrect outputs, due to an issue with the FLAIR Toolkit.
-If you run into this problem, please open an issue and we can try to help!
+*Note: The Morphological Analysis Tagger has issues loading on some machines and gives incorrect outputs due to an issue with the FLAIR Toolkit.
+If you run into this problem, please open an issue and we can try to help!*

 <img src="https://ichef.bbci.co.uk/images/ic/832xn/p02m4gzb.jpg"/>